-The third-party demand response resources shall be integrated into the CAISO markets as economic demand response (under a Proxy Demand Resource product) and must abide by all resource adequacy and CAISO rules.
+The third-party demand response resources procured by the IOUs shall be comprised of new resources incremental to all existing DR resources already committed to any LSE.
+The procured DR capacity shall be integrated into the CAISO markets as economic demand response (under a Proxy Demand Resource product) and must abide by all resource adequacy and CAISO rules.
 For the purposes of this emergency related procurement only, the DRPs are not required to have completed the Load Impact Protocol process for the demand response resources procured by the IOUs per above order.
 The procurements shall be informed by the DRPs' past performance.

 The IOUs shall include performance requirements in their purchase agreements with the DRPs.
-To standardize payment/penalty requirements in these contracts, the IOUs shall adopt the capacity payment and penalty structure from PG&E's Capacity Bidding Program.
+To standardize payment/penalty requirements in these contracts, the IOUs shall adopt the capacity payment and penalty structure from PG&E's Capacity Bidding Program (CBP).
+The CBP payment and penalty structure will govern the contract payment framework.
+The capacity price of the contracts will be established by the procurement process.
 The IOUs shall submit bilateral contracts to the Commission through Tier 1 Advice Letters which is consistent with the process ordered in this decision for other procurement.